How to Convert string with delimiter into an array in react typescript?

 render(<App />, document.getElementById("root"));

-Here is an example for cut a string in react.
+Here is an example for convert a string into a array in react.

 var str = "hello welcome";